This page is about yarn and fiber.

 I know this seems obvious, but it isn’t, necessarily.
 You need to know how much yarn you need.
 And how much DO you need?
 Well, what do you want them to be able to make?

 Also, do they crochet, or knit?
-Crochet takes an average of 1/3rd more yarn than knitting.
+Crochet takes an average of 1/3rd more yarn than knitting, but often uses lighter yarns for the same project.
 So it’s important.

 Here’s a few suggestions, numbers in knitting, crochet numbers in parens.
 These are for adult sizes, kids are smaller.
-The sweater measurement is for worsted weight, as you use smaller yarn, you’ll need more.
+The sweater measurement is for worsted weight and has enough to do a heavily cabled sweater, as you use smaller yarn, you’ll need longer, if you do a smooth sweater you’ll need less.
+2000 should be enough to do most sweaters I can think of, even in large sizes.

 Scarf: 300-500 (400-800) yds (variable according to yarn and scarf)